 Fashion Biomimicry – The Second Layer Of Skin

-Future bio-infused garments will become the second layer of skin, almost like a protective mesh that reacts through form and space, as dictated by the changing environmental conditions and even the social surroundings sa it is already the case of the ‘Cognitive Dress‘ by Marchesa and IBM, which lights up according to the feedback the wearer receives via social media.
+Future bio-infused garments will become the second layer of skin, almost like a protective mesh that reacts through form and space, as dictated by the changing environmental conditions and even the social surroundings, as it was the case of the ‘Cognitive Dress‘ by Marchesa and IBM, which lights up according to the feedback the wearer receives via social media.

 In a combination of biotechnology, artificial intelligence, and nanotechnology, next generation of luxury and fashion garments will act as body extensions of exceptional functional values such as self-healing, biological synthesis, IoT, wearables and augmented reality embedded.